cougz/ovh-techlabs/README.md

 ## 🏢 About OVHcloud

 OVHcloud is a global cloud provider that delivers industry-leading performance and cost-effective solutions to better manage, secure, and scale data.
+We are committed to data sovereignty and open-source software (FOSS), ensuring our customers maintain control over their data while benefiting from transparent, community-driven technologies.

 ## 🎪 TechLabs Events